hmc-textinganalysis/hmc-textinganalysis.github.io/_docs/User-Guide.md

 all of the pages of the conversation navigator to ensure that nothing got missed or miscategorized.
 In case of duplicate words that belong in different contexts, right click the label in the role selector and select 'split' to break it into unique instances.
+You may also select 'join' to rejoin labels if you change your mind about splitting.
 Using the provided unique indices as reference, categorize as finely as you like.
 Once satisfied, select save from the menu.
 The program will process your file and produce a .csv file with all instances of identified, categorized words replaced with placeholders indicating category.
 Additionally,